NomitRwt/Arc-data-management/Curriculum/Training 3/README.md

 Important side notes

-- While using the arcgis api in python be sure to check which what is the GIS object 1 It may be a portal connection (enterprise)
+- While using the arcgis api in python be sure to check what is the GIS object
+  - It may be a portal connection (enterprise)
-  2 It may be online connection
+  - It may be online connection